Hornswoggle: Finlay's leprechaun and Cruiserweight Champion (2006–2007)

-On May 26, 2006, Postl made his televised debut in Bakersfield, California on SmackDown as the character Little Bastard, the leprechaun partner of Northern Irish wrestler Finlay.
+On May 26, 2006, Postl made his televised debut in Bakersfield, California on SmackDown! as the character Little Bastard, the leprechaun partner of Northern Irish wrestler Finlay.
 After Finlay's victory over Paul Burchill, an extremely hyper, dirty, mysterious little man (Postl) in a leprechaun costume scurried out from under the ring and jumped on Burchill, laughing maniacally.
 Finlay pulled him off, only to slam him back down onto Burchill again and again.
 For the next few weeks, Postl continued to appear from under the ring after matches and attack Finlay's opponents.
 He soon became more and more aggressive and started attacking Finlay's opponents during matches, much to Finlay's dismay.
 At one point, he attacked Finlay, biting him when Finlay tried to stop him from attacking Gunner Scott.
-Little Bastard helped Finlay win the WWE United States Championship when he tossed him a shillelagh to knock out the Champion Bobby Lashley and pick up the win.
+Little Bastard helped Finlay win the WWE United States Championship on the July 14 episode of SmackDown! when he tossed him a shillelagh to knock out the champion Bobby Lashley and pick up the win.

 On February 23, 2007, the character's name was changed to Hornswoggle on WWE's website and all references to the name "Little Bastard" were removed.
 The meaning of “hornswoggle” is to swindle, cheat, hoodwink, or hoax.
 On the March 2 episode of SmackDown!, Hornswoggle attacked John "Bradshaw" Layfield (JBL) and Michael Cole.
 Afterward, Finlay intimidated Cole, warning him to refer to Little Bastard as "Hornswoggle."
 On the March 30 episode of SmackDown!, Hornswoggle helped Finlay beat Mr. Kennedy by performing a senton bomb off a stepladder onto Kennedy, essentially copying Kennedy's move, the Kenton Bomb.
 SmackDown! announcers Michael Cole and JBL immediately referred to the move as the "Lepreton Bomb".
-During the Money in the Bank ladder match at WrestleMania 23, Kennedy hit Hornswoggle with a Green Bay Plunge off of a ladder when Hornswoggle tried to interfere on the behalf on Finlay.
+During the Money in the Bank ladder match at WrestleMania 23 on April 1, Kennedy hit Hornswoggle with a Green Bay Plunge off of a ladder when Hornswoggle tried to interfere on the behalf on Finlay.
 On the April 6 episode of SmackDown!, Finlay attacked Kennedy after his match and challenged him to a handicap match with Hornswoggle as Finlay's partner.
 Before the match, Kennedy apologized for hurting Hornswoggle.
 Finlay accepted his apology and formed a team with Kennedy.

-Hornswoggle won the WWE Cruiserweight Championship after he pinned Jamie Noble in a Cruiserweight Open at The Great American Bash.
+Hornswoggle won the WWE Cruiserweight Championship after he pinned Jamie Noble in a Cruiserweight Open at The Great American Bash on July 22.
 The other participants and commentators were unaware that he was a participant in the match until the referee counted the pin and awarded him the belt.
 Hornswoggle then began a storyline feud with Noble over the belt.
 The next week on SmackDown!, Hornswoggle retained the title when he defeated Noble by countout.
 He attacked Noble in the following weeks by shoving a pie in his face, spraying him with a fire extinguisher, pushing him into Kane and causing him to get chokeslammed, and locking him in a large box.